GeoMOER/moer-bsc-base-r/docs/units/_unit12/unit12-03_project2.md

 <!-- Please note that, depending on the sensor, different measurement intervals were used (e.g. every minute, hour or day).
 INFO: Eigentlich wurden nur stündliche Messwerte abgerufen.
 Vielleicht ein anzeigefehler? -->

 Your task is to calculate the average and maximum measurements per sensor, year and month, as well as the year-month combination.
 Show how air quality changed over time over the whole observation period.
 Provide also more detailed plots for at least 4 years of the observation period.
+A chapter on time formatting is found [here](/moer-bsc-base-r/docs/unit02/unit02-07_dates.html).

 **Bonuspoint** if you use a for-loop or apply a function to do it.